 Faith in Older People is an Edinburgh-based charity that promotes spiritual care for older people.
 Much of its concern is for dementia and mental health; it also works actively to build links between healthcare services and faith communities, and runs regular training events.
-We’ll be publishing links to its bulletins, which usually appear every 6-8 weeks.

 As of March 2021, The Chaplaincy Forum Terms of Reference are now available